albertcoro/DatabaseX/README.md

 # DatabaseX
-DatabaseX is a proof of concept a Database system with caches and automatics displacement.
-Updates will be published when progress is done.
+DatabaseX is a heavy modular program that recreates a database management system and includes custom made cacheing systems, dynamic load of tables and dynamic store of tables.
+You can find more info about it and progress tracking in the repository.